Translate This Page

 Unlike managers, leaders are followed because of

-their personality, behavior, and beliefs.
+behavior, and beliefs.

 A leader personally invests in tasks and projects